An outline of the right to extend the lease of a flat under the Leasehold Reform Housing and Urban Development Act 1993.

 Establishing the Finance

-You will need to know, before you begin, where the finance for the new lease will come from.
+Before you begin, you will need to know where the finance for the new lease will come from.
 More urgently you must commit funds to the professional fees of the valuer and solicitor.
 If you withdraw your application after service of your Notice you are required to pay the Landlord`s reasonable legal and surveyor`s costs to the date of withdrawal, in addition to your own costs.

 Preparing the Tenant’s Notice